She sinks onto the sofa, forlorn.

 And what is xylitol?
 It’s an extract from birch tree bark.
 It tastes an awful lot like sugar, but it appears to be exceptionally good for your teeth (studies show rapid reduction in tooth decay after chewing gum with xylitol).
 PLUS (and here’s where it ties into this post), xylitol seems to be extra easy on the digestive system, unlike other sugars.

 Take a Probiotic Daily

 You see ’em everywhere these days – often little pearls of fancy little bacteria that will help populate the flora in your stomach to optimum levels.
 Oftentimes, they’re not cheap.
 If you can afford them, go for it.
-Some brands I like: Enzymatic Therapy Acidophilus Pearls or Garden of Life Primal Defense.
+Some brands I like: Enzymatic Therapy Acidophilus Pearls, Garden of Life Primal Defense, and Prescript Assist.

 Or, you could just eat a bit of yogurt every day.
 Again, look for yogurt made without artificial sweeteners.
 And try not to worry about the fat in yogurt.
 Full-fat yogurt is good for you (depending, of course, on how happy the cow’s life is).

 One of the last remedies I have used with some success is marshmallow root and ginger tea.
 Marshmallow root isn’t all that easy to find, unless you have a wonderful store that sells herbs in bulk, but it’s worth it if you can find it.
 (You can also order it from Mountain Rose Herbs.)

 Here’s How You Do It: Boil water for tea.
 Add 2 tsp of marshmallow root to a tea ball or other strainer.
 Cut off two dime-sized pieces of fresh, peeled ginger.
 Place marshmallow root and ginger in a tea cup and pour the hot water over it.
 Steep for 5 minutes.
 Add honey to taste.
 Sip and contemplate life.

 Here’s What I Don’t Do for Heartburn